RicoJia/ricojia.github.io/_posts/2025/2025-3-1-3d-slam-scan-matching.markdown

 The mean and covarance matrix of the target cloud are $\mu_t$, $\Sigma_t$

 The main idea of NDT is **"if the true transform `T*` is found, the point distrbution of the source and the target clouds should match at each voxel."**
+    - We are actually turning the target cloud into a statistical field
+    - The main idea can also be phrased as "How probable is my source cloud if I move it by T?"

 One necessary condition of the aforementioned optimization procedure to implement the main idea is: